TudbuT/picoAM/README.md

 **Also**, this project will overclock your pi.
 However, 200MHz is fine for 99.9% of picos and is SUPER unlikely to damage it unless you leave it running for a very long time (days or something in a closed environment).

+### Most important disclaimer

+Legal restrictions likely aren't enough for some people to not do this.
+Including me actually (tho minisenders with low power like this are actually allowed where i live, but they have to be certified).
+However, there is one **EXTREMELY** importatnt thing to add:

+This uses square waves, so there are GOING to be harmonics.
+One of those is near 99.6MHz, in the FM band.
+You will hear the sender there as well in some cases as FM receivers *can usually* receive AM, its just gonna be really noisy.
+Your neighbors, sadly, might also hear it there, as 99MHz FM is is in the FM radio bands.
+MAKE SURE YOUR ANTENNA IS SMALL!!!

+There is also a MUCH STRONGER harmonic at ~155.726MHz FM, in the 2m amateur radio band.
+PLEASE, PLEASE, PLEASE don't use a large enough antenna for it to be able to send that very far.
+And this signal will actually reach FURTHER than the AM one because it is a shorter wavelength and therefore sends better using a short antenna. ***__PLEASE add the low pass filter I described.__***

 ## How it works

 The Pi generates a 1557kHz PWM signal, which will be the carrier wave.
 The frequency is not changed, only the pulse width.